SurugiuAlin/Proiect-Magic/README.md

 # 2. Navigate to the project directory
 cd Proiect-Magic

-# 3. Install the dependencies
+# 3. Install the dependencies for both frontend and backend
+cd riot-api-app\backend && npm install
-npm install
+cd riot-api-app\frontend && npm install

-# 4. Run the project
+# 4. Run the project (backend rund on port 5000 and frontend runs on port 3000)
-npm start

-# 5. Run all tests
-npm test
+npm run dev # for both of the backend and frontend)